frontenddogma/web-development-glossary/manuscript/r.md

 Render tree
 : A tree of the visible elements of a page as generated from the DOM and CSSOM trees.
 Elements for metadata content and elements “hidden” through `display: none` are not part of the render tree.

+Renderer
+: A user agent that interprets the semantics of a style sheet and renders documents that use them.

 Rendering
 : The transforming of HTML documents and other resources of a web page into an interactive visual representation in a web browser.&nbsp;[†](#w-browser-engine)

 Rendering engine
 : → Browser engine

+RenderingNG
+: A revised architecture of the Blink rendering engine used by the Chromium project. ℹ︎&nbsp;[is.gd/e9KbQ9](https://developer.chrome.com/blog/renderingng/)

 Repo
 : → Repository